 On the downside, this tent is not made for the winter months.
 When you think of a 4 season tent, you generally want something to work in the winter as well.
 Most of the best 4 season tents will do this, but this one is a little light in comparison.
 However, when you add a heater and even your won rainfly, you could turn this into the complete 4 season tent for all your needs.

 Hillman is one of the newer brands and this tent is also a little more affordable than many of the others we have seen.
 If you are looking for a great tent to help you build up your camping gear, this will be the ideal affordable option to consider.
 I personally only recommend it to beginners, but if you take on the winters of the Arctic, this tent might not work.

-Key Features To Consider When Choosing The Best 4 Season Tent:
+Key Features To Consider When Choosing a 4 Season Tent:

 A summer or winter tent can be easy to find, but the 4 season tent is a little more intricate.
 Now that you have seen all of the tents we recommend, you might be wondering which features we used to track them down.
 To be honest, we had some expert guidance, but we still did some legwork.
 Here are the most important features to keep in mind when not only selecting a 4 season tent but a tent in general for camping and backpacking: